Type.GetTypeFromCLSID Method (Guid, String, Boolean)

 You can call the GetTypeFromProgID method for late-bound access to COM objects whose programmatic identifier (ProgID) you know.

-Instantiating a COM object from its CLSID is a two-step process:
+Instantiating an unmanaged COM object from its CLSID is a two-step process:

 Call the Activator.CreateInstance(Type) method to instantiate the COM object.

 Exceptions such as OutOfMemoryException will be thrown when specifying true for throwOnError, but it will not fail for unregistered CLSIDs.

 Notes to Callers: